This article is written for Google Workspace administrators.

 What's next?

 By automating the process, Google Workspace Administrators will further free up time and focus on other creative work.
 This is one of employee onboarding automation articles.
-What's more powerful is combining with other actions, Automated Welcome Email to Google Workspace New Users, or rules, Create Google Workspace users by schedule, Suspend Google Workspace users by Schedule to skyrocket your productivity.
+What's more powerful is combining with other actions, Automated Welcome Email to Google Workspace New Users, or rules, Creating Google Workspace Users by Schedule, Suspend Google Workspace users by Schedule to skyrocket your productivity.